solaconsay/netsensei/README.md

-# **NetSensei** - MCP server Network Administration Assistant
+# **NetSensei** - MCP Server for Network Administration

-**NetSensei** is an AI-powered network administration tool that acts as an MCP server to assist network administrators.
+**NetSensei** is an MCP server to assist network administrators.
 It provides various network utilities and tools such as ping, traceroute, Nmap scans, and packet sniffing using the Model Context Protocol (MCP) to communicate and process network-related commands.

 ## Usage
 You can use this with Claude Desktop or with OpenWebUI using [mcpo](https://docs.openwebui.com/openapi-servers/mcp/)